onlyhavecans/squirrels.wtf/content/posts/systems-are-not-easy-p1.md

 When I am excited about my system, when I trust it and don't have any mental friction, I always have the time and energy to maintain it and use it to get things done.
 However it's going to slowly start filling up with things I won't do and that is when it becomes a burden to maintain.
 Taking the time to incubate the things that I'm not doing now and punting those things I am not going to do is not easy, but not making a choice is a choice.
 The earlier I make that choice the less I have to be stressed about it and the less expensive maintenance becomes.

-Now wait a moment, did I wrap this post telling everyone to put off or simply not to do the things they don’t want to do?
-Yes and no. I’m not your mommy, you know what should be done... or do you?
-I don’t always know what I should be doing so let’s go over how I review these blockers in [part two]({{< relref "systems-are-not-easy-p2.md" >}}).
+Now wait a moment, did I wrap this post telling everyone to put off or simply not to do the things they don't want to do?
+Yes and no. I'm not your mommy, you know what should be done… or do you?
+I don't always know what I should be doing so let's go over how I review these blockers in [part two]({{< relref "systems-are-not-easy-p2.md" >}}).